What's New.

 this option is found in the doc/fortextbook folder.

-Please contact me at dpstory@uakron.edu should you encounter any problems, or have suggestions (features) to make.
+Please contact me at dpstory@uakron.edu should you encounter any problems,

-Demo Files:
+Demo Files

-- test01.pdf : A routine
+- test01.pdf: A routine

-example of the eqExam package, a test!
+example of the eqexam package, a test!

-This test was compiled with the online option, which makes the exam
+This test was compiled with the online option, which makes the exam interactive.

-· The TeX/LaTeX Survey : This is an ongoing
+- The TeX/LaTeX Survey: This is an ongoing

 survey of your TeX/LaTeX usage.
 If you haven't filled in the survey, please do,

 if you are so inclined.
-The file demonatrates the ability of the eqExam package to create surveys, questionaires, etc. Here are
+The file demonatrates the ability of the eqexam package to create surveys, questionaires, etc. Here are

 the most recent results, tex_survey_responses.pdf, as of 01/18/10 in the form of a PDF

-Portfolio, download to your own computer and view in Adobe Reader 9.0 (or
+Portfolio, download to your own computer and view in Adobe Reader 9.0 (or later).

-The Package files and
+The Package files

-Place the following files, the components of the eqExam package in a
+Place the following files, the components of the eqexam package in a

 folder where LaTeX looks for package files: